vijaysaiy/vijaysaiy/README.md

 - 👋 Hi, I’m @vijaysaiy
-- 👀 I’m interested in Fullstack Development
+- 👀 I’m interested in Fullstack Development (MERN stack and Springboot)
 - 💞️ I’m looking to collaborate on Full stack projects